Fire detection in private rented properties

 Supporting information for Scottish Landlord Registration

-- one heat alarm in every kitchen,
+- one heat alarm installed in every kitchen

-- all alarms should be interlinked.
+- all smoke and heat alarms to be interlinked.

 It may be that there is a more stringent standard of provision for detecting and giving warning of fire for example, in a house in multiple occupation (HMO) requiring to be licensed, or if work requires a building warrant.

-Maximise your success as a landlord
+Maximise your Success as a Landlord

+LAS run a regular programme of training courses helping landlords adopt best practice and remain updated with changes to legislation.
 Anyone involved in letting property in the private rented sector in Scotland is welcome to attend.
 You do not need to be accredited.